12 Awesome Examples of Python Applications

 Data science might be the most salient Python implementation of them all.

-What’s more, open-source Github repositories are filled to the brim with business-level Python applications such as NLP-driven sentiment and toxic comment classification or future sales predictions.
+What’s more, open-source Github repositories are filled to the brim with business-level Python applications such as NLP-driven sentiment analysis, sales forecasting tools, and customer churn models.

 Additionally, data science communities such as Kaggle provide that extra bit of inspiration for you to get started on novel data science solutions to big corporate problems.